RicoSuter/NSwag/README.md

 ### Usage in C&#35;

-To register the [middlewares](https://github.com/RicoSuter/NSwag/wiki/AspNetCore-Middleware) to generate a OpenAPI spec and render the UI, register NSwag in `Startup.cs`:
+To register the [middlewares](https://github.com/RicoSuter/NSwag/wiki/AspNetCore-Middleware) to generate an OpenAPI spec and render the UI, register NSwag in `Startup.cs`:

 ```csharp
 public class Startup